Felabs1/ZKStarvion/README.md

 ## 🏆 Hackathon Submission

-This project was built for the Starknet <-> Privacy Hackathon track.
+This project was built for the Starknet <-> ZCash Hackathon track.

 Team: [Felix Awere, Peter Kagwe, Ted Adams]